Rishu9651/SalaryManagement/README.md

 ## Project overview

-ACME Salary Management System is a web application for managing employee salary information.
-The repository currently contains the application foundation and database migration setup.
+ACME Salary Management System is a web application for managing employee and salary information for HR teams.

 ## Current tech stack